echoesgallery/word-of-mouth/README.md

 This repo is dedicated to Word Of Mouth Art Therapy Project started by Jillian Valentin.
 It contains
 * the source code for the smart contract
-* the metadata for minting the first NFT
+* the metadata for minting the first NFT and some testing
 * the project branding assets - logo, banner, contract metadata

 The metadata folder in this repo is set up for using as storage for future NFT json metadata files.

 The art images are not stored in this repo.
 Links to ipfs images are provided by artists to be included in the jason metadata files.

-## TO DO before deployment in production
-1. Allow for adding new addresses who have permissions to mint.
-Currently only the contract creator can mint.
-1. Allow for storing NFT json metadata to other locations.
-Currently, nft json metadata files can be stored in the metadata folder in this repo only.
-1. Discuss royalties.
-Currently, there is a 1% seller fee set up in OpenSea to be paid to Jillian's address.
-1. Create original branding - project color palette, logo and banner

 ## How To Use the repo